TenninYan/quantum-mnist/README.md

 # quantum-mnist
-Classify MNIST using Quantum Machine Learning

-This is what we made in Rigetti Hackathon
+Classify MNIST using Quantum Machine Learning.
+This project was built during the Rigetti Hackathon 2018.

-## What it does
-Reduce dimenssion of MNIST to 16 dimensions using PCA Put that output to reservoir computing and classify using neural network.
+The model reduces MNIST data to 16 dimensions using PCA, applies reservoir computing to the output, and finally classifies the data using a neural network.

-## How to Use
+## Running the model
+First, make sure to get an API key for the rigetti forest API.
+After installing the remaining packages, run

+`$ python cca_nn_classifier.py`

+This will run the model end to end.